shantlr/compose-reducer/README.md

 ### Update state

-In case we would want to update a value in nested sub state, a straightforward way to do this would be a reducer like this:
+In case we would want to update a value in nestedp state, a straightforward way to do this would be a reducer like this:

 ```js
 const reducer = (state, action) => {